 Our bodies are made up of trillions of cells.
 Ageing is the result of the accumulated damage to cells that have not been repaired.
-This results in the complications (side-effects) of ageing, such as Cancer, Diabetes, Heart Disease and Cancer.
+This results in the complications (side-effects) of ageing, such as Cancer, Diabetes, Heart Disease and Dementia.
 Part of this is related to a reduction in the number of normal stem cells and their ability to reproduce.
-(If you like stem cells are the root cells that can become any specific type of cell required by the body?)

 What is the Healthy Life Foundation?